phosphateJS/phosphateJS/README.md

 # phosphateJS
-A chrome extension that will revolutionize scratch.
+A bookmarklet that will help scratch.
 Just add this text to a bookmark and go!